UO-CS210/enrollment/docs/HOWTO.md

 the result, then loop through each line using a `DictReader`.
 We won't bother checking whether there is already an entry for a given major code, as replacing it with the same values won't hurt anything.
-You may want to start by copying the body of `read_csv_column` and then modifying it to read two columns instead of one and to update the `dict` with an assignment like
+You may want to start by copying the body of `read_csv_column`.
+Then modify the copy to read two columns instead of one.
+After extracting the `key` and `val` strings from a row of the CSV table, update the `dict` with an assignment like this:

 ```python
 table[key] = val
 ```
-after extracting the `key` and `val` strings from a row of the CSV table.

 When `read_csv_dict` is working correctly, we can integrate it into our main function: